 - Parallel processing.

-- Stores information on an entire network
+- Stores information on an entire network.

-- Can learn non-linear and complex relationships.
+- Can learn non-linear and non-linear relationships.

 Required Neural Network Skills